Steven Erikson bibliography: Willful Child Trilogy

 Erikson is a huge fan of the Star Trek series, especially the first iteration which he credits as being his gateway to science fiction in general.
 But he finds himself feeling disenfranchised by some of the later iterations, especially from The Next Generation onward.
 In an interview he goes into detail regarding this issue, concluding that among other things creative compromises were to blame for the dip in quality.
-But while criticizing the series' current state, he affirms that he nonetheless still is a fan.Willful Child, published in September, 2014, is the writer's "response" to the overused tropes and caricature of Captain Kirk esque characters in science fiction, with the main character, Captain Hardrian, being the most recognizable reflection.
+But while criticizing the series' current state, he affirms that he nonetheless still is a fan.Willful Child, published in September, 2014, is the writer's "response" to the overused tropes and caricature of Captain Kirkesque characters in science fiction, with the main character, Captain Hadrian Sawback, being the most recognizable reflection.
 While the novel is a spoof of science fiction in general, it is rife with oftentimes poignant social commentary.The Wrath of Betty, the follow-up, was published in 2016.

 Rejoice, A Knife to the Heart

-Having written a three million words spanning fantasy series and having dealt with all the tropes that came with it, Erikson feels desensitized by most works found in the genre, which is why he prefers reading Science Fiction.
-For more than a decade, he has also had aspirations to write a First Contact science fiction novel.
-In 2017, UK based publisher Gollancz revealed in a press release that they had acquired the right to this project, titled Rejoice, A Knife to the Heart.
-In Canada, the publishing rights are owned by Promontory Press Inc.
+Erikson had aspirations of writing a First Contact science fiction novel which played with the typical conventions of alien encounters.
+In 2017, UK based publisher Gollancz acquired the rights to this book, titled Rejoice, A Knife to the Heart.

-Similar to his fantasy work, the writer revealed that he would be playing with and overturning the conventions and dismantling a few tropes.
-It was his opinion that far too often the invading aliens would seek contact with an authority figure, someone in power.
-His goal was to flip that by asking what would happen if the aliens made contact with someone completely opposite.

 The novel was released on October 16, 2018, and was received with critical acclaim, with science fiction author Robert Sawyer praising its concept and its execution.